aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 # Security Considerations

-## Client Identifier Mixups
+## Client Identifier Mixups {#client-id-mixups}

-Confusing Clients using a Client Identifier Scheme with those using none can lead to attacks.
+Confusing Clients using a Client Identifier Scheme with those using none can lead to various mixup attacks.
 Therefore, Authorization Servers MUST always use the full Client Identifier, including the prefix if provided, within the context of the Authorization Server or its responses to identify the client.
 This refers in particular to places where the Client Identifier is used in {{RFC6749}} as well as in any artifacts such as the `aud` claim of JWT access tokens {{RFC9068}}.